Nuclear Weapons Norm

 - Horschig, Doreen.
 “Israel could strike first as tensions with Iran flare.”
 The Conversation.
 June 20, 2019.

-- “Turning a Blind Eye: The International Audience and Nuclear Counterproliferation” Empirical Analysis, MIT Brownbag April 2022
+- “Turning a Blind Eye: The International Audience and Nuclear Counterproliferation” Empirical Analysis, MIT Brownbag April 2022; APSA 2022

 In conducting my research, I am firmly committed to making it accessible to policymakers.
 I am a strong proponent of bridging the gap between scholars and practitioners.
 My research directly informs policymakers, activists, and scholars of nuclear disarmament and non-proliferation.
 For example, I published the results of my dissertation research in the Bulletin of Atomic Scientists and Inkstick Media and made my research on the CW norm available in War on the Rocks.
 Other public commentaries have appeared in The Conversation, Duck of Minerva, Breaking Defense and National Interest.
 Hence, my research does not only contribute to theoretical debates among scholars but brings forward policy implications that are directly applicable in the nuclear policy.